mahmoud/sedimental/entries/simple_statistics_for_systems.md

 just a whole lot smaller.
 So statistics provides us random sampling.

-The twist is that we want to sample from an unknown population, considering one data point at a time.
+The twist is that we want to sample from an unknown population, considering only one data point at a time.
 This use case calls for a special corner of computer science: online algorithms, a subclass of streaming algorithms.
 "Online" implies only individual points are considered in a single pass.
 "Streaming" implies the program can only